segmentio/segment-docs/src/connections/destinations/destination-functions/index.md

 ## Creation & Deployment

-Once you've completed writing your Destination Function, you can create your function by clicking the `Configure` button on the bottom right of the editor.
-This brings you to a screen to name your function and optionally add additional details that will be displayed in your workspace.
-Hit `Create Function` and your Destination Function will be ready to be used within your workspace.
+Once you've finished writing your Destination Function, click **Configure** to save and use the function.
+On the screen that appears, give the function a name, and optionally add useful details (these are displayed in your workspace).
+Click **Create Function** to finish and make your Destination Function available in your workspace.

-If you're editing an existing function, you will have the option to `Save` changes without impacting your deployed function.
-Alternatively, you can choose to `Save & Deploy` to push changes to your existing function.
+If you're editing an existing function, you can **Save** changes without changing the behavior of your deployed function.
+Alternatively, you can also choose to **Save & Deploy** to push changes to an existing function.

 ## Management